string-null/string-null.github.io/_posts/2016-03-21-moon-theme.md

 See a [live version of Moon](http://taylantatli.github.io/Moon) hosted on GitHub.

-## Site Setup
+## Post Install Steps
-A quick checklist of the files you’ll want to edit to get up and running.
+A quick post install of the files/configuration you’ll will need to install to get up and running correctly.

 ### Site Wide Configuration
 `_config.yml` is your friend.
 Open it up and personalize it.
 Most variables are self explanatory but here's an explanation of each if needed: